 3rd Annual Manufacturing Day Slated to Raise Awareness of Skilled Career Options

-Across the U.S., this year's celebration featured open houses, public tours, career workshops and other activities to increase public awareness of modern manufacturing.
+Across the U.S., the celebration featured open houses, public tours, career workshops and other activities to increase public awareness of modern manufacturing.
 Events also introduced manufacturers to business improvement resources and services delivered through the network of 350 MEP centers -- like CITEC -- across the country.

 "Manufacturing Day is a great opportunity to shift Americans' perception that it is not our grandfather's manufacturing anymore and to showcase the tremendous career opportunities manufacturing has to offer," said NAM President and CEO Jay Timmons.
 "This day is an engaging way to attract young people and get them excited about pursuing a career in a technology-driven, innovative environment that will also provide a good-paying job.
 We encourage all manufacturers and manufacturing associations to get involved and share what we already know -- manufacturing makes us strong."

 Studies by the nonprofit Manufacturing Institute and others show that almost 80 percent of Americans believe manufacturing is important to our economic prosperity, standard of living and national security.
 Yet only 30 percent would encourage their children to go into manufacturing as a career.

 With the gap growing each year between the skills students learn in school and those they will need on the job, it is increasingly difficult for manufacturers to find and hire qualified employees.
 By promoting Manufacturing Day, manufacturing associations and other organizations led by NIST MEP centers and the FMA said they wanted to remove some of the myths surrounding manufacturing.
 For example, manufacturing is a solid, long-term career choice for qualified candidates -- including the young people who will form the workforce of tomorrow, and it is a vital part of our economy.